 Ovulation & Ovulation Cycle - An Overview

-Ovulation is the biological process in females where one of her ovaries releases a mature egg/oocyte through fallopian tube.
+Ovulation is the biological process in females where one of her ovaries releases a mature egg/oocyte through the fallopian tube.
 Normally ovulation occurs once in every month in women with twice or multiple times to some women due to some hormonal imbalances.
 Ovulation is the most important event for pregnancy to occur naturally.
-It is caused by surge of various hormones in her body which are released by her pituitary glands in brain.
+It is caused by the surge of various hormones in her body which are released by her pituitary glands in the brain.
+(1) (2)

 How to calculate when I am ovulating?